Steps for Injury Lawyers in Missouri After a Client’s Death in Missouri

 When a personal injury client dies during active litigation, quick and knowledgeable action is essential.
 Understanding the interplay between personal injury and probate law, maintaining proper documentation, and following Missouri’s specific statutory requirements will help ensure the best possible outcome for the deceased client’s estate.

+Once the case resolves, the estate representative will need to follow the proper steps for closing the probate estate.
 The key is to act promptly while carefully following all necessary legal procedures.
 This approach helps maintain case value and ensures the deceased client’s interests continue to be protected through their estate representative.

 Need assistance with a deceased client’s personal injury case?
 Our team has extensive experience opening estates for injury victims in Missouri.
 Contact us for a free consultation to discuss your specific situation and how we can help preserve your client’s case value.